KSLI (AM)

-KSLI (1280 kHz) is an AM radio station that serves the Abilene, Texas, area.
-The station is owned by Townsquare Media and until late February 2025, aired a red dirt and Texas country music format, simulcasting KMWX (92.5 FM).
+KSLI (1280 kHz) was an AM radio station that served the Abilene, Texas area.
+The station was owned by Townsquare Media and until late February 2025, aired a red dirt and Texas country music format, simulcasting KMWX (92.5 FM).

 History

 On Monday, March 1, 2010, the news/talk format on KSLI moved to sister station KYYW.
 KSLI then began broadcasting the classic country format that had been on KYYW.

 The station was owned by Gap Central Broadcasting, which bought the station from Clear Channel Communications in 2007.
 Gap Central Broadcasting was folded into Townsquare Media on August 13, 2010.